Reviewed by Whitney White, MS CMHC, NCC., LPC

 How Is Quiet BPD treated?

 The first-line treatment for borderline personality disorder is a form of cognitive-behavioral therapy or CBT called dialectical behavioral therapy or DBT.
-Dialectical behavioral therapy or DBT has been shown to be effective for symptom management and reduction in those with borderline personality disorder.
+Dialectical behavioral therapy or DBT is effective for symptom management and reduction in those with a borderline personality disorder.
 If you believe that you may have borderline personality disorder, know that there is hope.
 It is so important to reach out for help if you notice the signs of this disorder impacting your life.
 It is possible to live a full life with BPD, and support is available.
 For all guidance regarding treatment, please consult a medical or mental health professional.

 Take The Borderline Personality Disorder Test Screening